 “Brandon Bryant, the cause of all of the chaos this past Wed. was arrested and taken into custody on Thurs., Feb.
 13… Bryant reportedly shot out the back glass of a police patrol car, fired shots outside of City Hall, and posted a video where he said that he would, “hunt people and exterminate them.”

 They couldn’t even get the date of his arrest right.
-And in the blink of an eye, the entire chronology of the downtown lockdown in-turn betrays Bryant’s entire reputation and history.
+And in the blink of an eye, the entire chronology of the downtown lockdown in-turn betrayed Bryant’s entire reputation and history.
+That it came from a school publication added insult injury, since Bryant’s mother works for Missoula County Public Schools herself.

 It’s called following up, kids.
 You never go with a story that only has one source; that’s propaganda.
 Many of the above errors could have easily been avoided with a simple phone call to the Missoula Police Department.

-Sadly, Missoula’s schools are abysmally underfunded, in part due to the unintended consequences of the taxpayer giveaway scheme known as Tax Increment Financing, which actually deprives school districts of desperately needed funds.
+Sadly, Missoula’s schools are abysmally underfunded, in part due to the unintended consequences of the taxpayer giveaway scheme known as Tax Increment Financing which deprives school districts of desperately needed funds; the very reason Bryant, among others, was speaking out.
 Maybe the Hellgate Lance was unable to follow up with the police simply because the Missoula Public School system literally couldn’t afford the phone bill, ironically due to the long-term effects of Tax Increment Financing, which also negatively affect police departments.

 Local media outlets have already been forced to concede that the Outer Limits had all of these stories correct from the very beginning, as they have all walked back their previous narratives from their formerly frenzied extremes.

 In spite of the fact that our coverage of the Brandon Bryant affair has demonstrated far greater accuracy than most competing “news”outlets, the staff at KBGA just can’t be bothered with the facts.
-It doesn’t matter that Kidston regularly publishes lies, that we’ve been the ones calling him on those lies, or that we didn’t even use KBGA’s air to do it.
+It doesn’t matter that Kidston regularly publishes lies.
+Nor does it matter that exposing those lies didn’t even involve KBGA’s air.
 The only thing that seems to matter to KBGA is the fear that Montana’s Gomer Pyle might actually go postal and sue Missoula’s college radio station.

 The Outer Limits team have an 11-year history of going well out of our way to protect the interests and reputation of KBGA, prioritizing the good of the station over all else.
 We regularly veto content based on a wide variety of considerations, both legal, ethical, and moral, including FCC regulations, the business climate of KBGA’s underwriters, and the time limitations of KBGA staff.

 So it wasn’t just us who were baffled by KBGA’s extraordinary apprehension surrounding this story.
-That bafflement is shared by both KGVO and KFGM – two stations that both demonstrate the willingness to cover this story with the honesty it deserves.
+That bafflement is shared by both KGVO and KFGM – two stations that demonstrated the willingness to cover this story with the honesty it deserves.

 The preservation of speech rights depends upon people of conscience to publish the truth, no matter how inconvenient it may seem, no matter how uncomfortable it may feel, no matter how unpopular it may be.
 And there’s a massive cost that we all pay for failing to observe this fundamental law.